-The collaboration between Qualcomm, Ogilvy LA and Framestore continues, with the follow-up to last year's much lauded Coming Soon released this January.
+The collaboration between Qualcomm, Ogilvy & Mather LA and Framestore continues, with the follow-up to last year's much lauded Coming Soon released this January.

 Unsung Hero is one of two epic 60-second spots shot in Vancouver featuring our hero Snapdragon again.
 On Framestore's largest internal advertising production to date, directing duo David Mellor and Murray Butler worked together with the Ogilvy team to hone the creative and showcase Snapdragon's personality in cool ways.

 "Our hero is more front and centre in this spot.
 The brief was to develop his character by showing how he helps people in everyday life.
 We had all sorts of scenarios but at the end of the day we wanted to stay true to what a high speed four-inch fire-breathing dragon could really do.
 The scenes of flying kites and cooking marshmallows have a simplicity to them which underlined the narration, while also telling a visually exciting story." said Mellor.

 The Framestore team spent a month in Canada, casting for over 50 featured roles and finding 17 different locations across the three spots.
 "There was a huge amount of preparation given a project of this scale.
 We worked off our shooting boards very precisely and kept ourselves disciplined.
 We shot for pretty much nine days straight, sometimes travelling to three different locations in one day, using helicopters, Russian arms, cranes, you name it.
 Moments like shooting with kids at dusk and trying to achieve the right performance were certainly memorable.
 David and I feel like we earned our spurs here" said Butler.

 The directors called on long time collaborator and editor Jon Grover to travel with them on set, cutting sequences off the camera feed and ensuring nothing was left to chance.
 Jordan Valenti also returned as director of photography.